tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 16+:_ If your elven grace species ability roll failed this turn, use the natural result of this bow's attack roll as another elven grace roll, after you see the roll.

 **Quirk:** Complains too often that the glorious centuries of old are gone forever.

 ---

+#### Mana Drinker

+_Recharge 11+:_ The grip of this weapon is wrapped in a strip of dragon hide.
+When a spell or breath weapon attack hits you, that attack has no effect as the weapon absorbs it, and you deal +2d6 damage of the type absorbed with your next attack using this weapon that hits this battle.

+**Quirk:** Bravery that verges on foolishness.

+---